jhoelzel/jhoelzel.github.io/_posts/2022-02-18-opsgenie-prometheus-europe.md

 In General the entire operation is very simple:

-- get your API key from the dashboard unter teams -> your team -> integrations
+- get your API key from the dashboard under teams -> your team -> integrations
 - get your team id: the simplest way i have found is to simply copy it from the querystring "?teamId=" of your dashboard when you create your integration
 - paste both into the alert manager config  and adapt your configs and done.